caltechlibrary/dataset/README.md

 # dataset   [![DOI](https://data.caltech.edu/badge/79394591.svg)](https://data.caltech.edu/badge/latestdoi/79394591)

 _dataset_ is a command line tool for working with JSON (object) documents stored as collections.
-[This](docs/dataset/) supports basic storage actions (e.g. CRUD operations, filtering and extraction) as well as [indexing](docs/dataset/indexer.html), [searching](docs/dataset/find.html).
+[This](docs/dataset/) supports basic storage actions (e.g. CRUD operations) as producing data [grids]() and [frames]() based from collections and lists of keys.
+It provides experimental support for [indexing](docs/dataset/indexer.html), [searching](docs/dataset/find.html).
 A project goal of _dataset_ is to "play nice" with shell scripts and other Unix tools (e.g. it respects standard in, out and error with minimal side effects).
-This means it is easily scriptable via Bash, Posix shell or interpretted languages like R.
+This means it is easily scriptable via Bash, Posix shell or interpretted languages like Python.

 _dataset_ includes an implementation as a Python3 module.
 The same functionality as in the command line tool is replicated for Python3. (module requires Python 3.6 or better).

 Finally _dataset_ is a golang package for managing JSON documents and their attachments on disc or in cloud storage (e.g. Amazon S3, Google Cloud Storage).
-The command line utilities excersize this package extensively.
+The command line utilities excersizes this package extensively.

-The inspiration for creating _dataset_ was the desire to process metadata as JSON document collections using Unix shell utilities and pipe lines.
+The inspiration for creating _dataset_ was the desire to process metadata as JSON document collections using simple Unix shell utilities and data pipelines.
 While it has grown in capabilities that remains a core use case.

 _dataset_ organanizes JSON documents by unique names in collections.
 Collections are represented as an index into a series of buckets.
 The buckets are subdirectories (or paths under cloud storage services).